 My first event at the conference is to meet my second language research mentor on Friday!
 The Second Language Research special interest group (SIG) offered mentorship from volunteers in their group, and I signed up.
-My mentor is Dr. Meagan Madison Peercy from the University of Maryland.

 On Tuesday the 17th, I’ll be participating in a roundtable to discuss the research study with the Online Community of Inquiry Syllabus Rubric(c) that Dr. Van Haneghan and I conducted.
 It will be held in conjunction with other roundtables on the topic of Quality Assurance of Online Teaching & Learning, which is hosted by the Online Teaching & Learning SIG.
-Come join my roundtable at 10:35am to 12:05pm at the New York Marriott Marquis, Fifth Floor, Westside Ballroom Salon 4.
+Join my roundtable at 10:35am to 12:05pm at the New York Marriott Marquis, Fifth Floor, Westside Ballroom Salon 4.
 If you can’t make it, the paper will be provided in the AERA Online Repository.

 Lastly, I’d like to thank the Spring Hill College Friends of the Library for helping fund this professional development activity!

 The Emerald Coast TESOL (Teaching English to Speakers of Other Languages) conference is this Saturday from 10-3 at University of West Florida International Center.
 The registration is $25 and includes lunch.
 The conference will feature professionals from northern Florida panhandle and the Alabama Gulf Coast.
 As a new Board member, this will be my first time attending.
 Here’s the schedule:

 10:00 – 10:10 Welcome – Council Vaughn, Director, International English Program